-The left lung is divided into two lobes by a deep fissure,
+The left lung is divided into two lobes by a deep fissure, which begins behind, on a level with the fourth dorsal vertebra, and runs obliquely downwards and forwards to the ante- ORGANS OF RESPIRATION.

-which begins behind, on a level with the fourth dorsal vertebra, and runs obliquely downwards and forwards to the anterior margin of its base.
+rior margin of its base.
 A deep fissure in a nearly similar situation is observed on the right lung; but from it another fissure branches out forwards, by which the right lung is divided into three lobes.
 The internal face of the left lung is also rather more concave than that of the right, from the side of the heart projecting into it.
-The right lung is more voluminous than the left, which corresponds with the greater size of the bronchia on this side, but its vertical diameter is not so great, from the pressure of the liver from below.
+The right lung is more voluminous than the left, which corresponds with the greater size of the bronchus on this side, but its vertical diameter is not so great, from the pressure of the liver from below; though this diameter is increased by the descent of the liver when we are upright.

 Near the middle of the internal face of each lung are to be seen the points of connexion with the bronchia, and with the pulmonary vessels.
 Before these the anterior margin is thin, and more or less winding where the lung is introduced between the heart and the front parietes of the thorax.
-When the lungs are fully inflated, only a very small portion of the pericardium can be seen here between them.
+When the lungs are fully inflated, only a very small portion of the front of the pericardium can be seen between them.
 The posterior margin is thick, and rounded where it rests against the vertebral column.